jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 So, `React.cloneElement` provides a transformation window in which you can replace an existing element with a copy of itself.
 This copy, or _clone_, can accept additional props you explicitly define during the cloning process.

-It's important to note that React performs a "shallow merge" with these additional props and any props that existed on the element before it was cloned.
-Therefore, if the cloned element previously had a prop named `foo`, and you decide to add an additional prop _also_ named `foo` during the cloning process, your prop will overwrite the old one.
+It's important to note that React performs a "shallow merge" with these additional props and any props that existed on the element **before** it was cloned.
+Therefore, if the cloned element previously had a prop named `foo`, and you decide to add an additional prop that is _also_ named `foo` during the cloning process, your prop will overwrite the old one.

 With this information, along with `React.Children.map`, we have everything we need to access the sub-components of `Chat` and pass them the data they need.
-However, in order to do this _you_ need a mechanism for identifying specific children.
+However, in order to do this you need a mechanism for identifying _specific_ children.
 This is important, else you wouldn't be able to pass the right prop to the right child.

 Furthermore, it's not enough to just clone each child _willy-nilly_, because there will undoubtedly be children that should be left alone.
 You have to think about these use cases when building compound components that will be used by other developers.

 ### Identifying children

 There are a few ways to do this, and they're all relatively similar.
 I'll show you the way that my team and I identify specific children as it has worked well for us.
-We use a property on React components called `displayName`.
-The `displayName` property, according to the [docs](https://reactjs.org/docs/react-component.html#displayname), is primarily used for debugging purposes, however I find it useful here.
+We use a property on components called `displayName`.
+According to the [docs](https://reactjs.org/docs/react-component.html#displayname), the `displayName` property is primarily used for debugging purposes, however I find it useful here.

-You can explicitly add a `displayName` to any component, class or functional.
-It's the same as adding `propTypes` or `defaultProps`.
-Let's add a `displayName` to both the `Messages` and `Input` components:
+You can explicitly add a `displayName` to any class or functional component.
+It's the same as adding `propTypes` or `defaultProps`:

 ```
 // src/components/Messages.js

-const Messages = ({ items }) => (
+const Messages = ({ messages }) => (

   // ...